 From September 2013, the law has changed and does not allow for authorised time off school for any other reasons than illness or extreme circumstances.
 Schools cannot authorise absence for routine family holidays or any other avoidable reason for being off school.
 There is a new form to fill in if you think the absence is for exceptional circumstances.

 It is vital that the school has up to date contact numbers for parents.
 There should also be at least one additional number listed at school in case of emergencies.
 If any contact details change, please let the school know immediately.
 If the care arrangements for a child change, eg if their parents are away on holiday, please let the school know who to make contact with.
+Any parents/carers wishing to receive text reminders of school events, must ensure the school office has their mobile number.

 Medicines in School